molecular/duper/README.md

  * currently, *all* files are checked.
 Some pre-filtering could be appropriate.
  * partial content hashing ("hash_sampling_percent") isn't as effective as expected. some research might be adequate.
  * limiting rule-matching to only the path/filename ans simple substring matching is probably inadequate for many use-cases
+ * rule-matching by substring is hacky at best.
+False positives are likely. thought needed.
  * in addition to removal of a file, hard-/sym-links could be placed as done in http://doubles.sourceforge.net/

 ## outro

-thanks for using, please feedback, fork, pull-request
+thanks for using, please feedback, fork, pull-request, create issues all you like